-Swap fee: the fee can be chosen to be any number between 0.0001% and 10%
+Swap fee: the fee must be between 0.0001% and 10%

 transferFrom.
-Future releases will allow non-standard ERC20's.
+Future releases may allow non-standard ERC20's.

 There are a few additional ratio and balance constraints that can be found at Limitations

-In summary, instead of paying fees to rebalance, Balancer Pools earn fees to let others rebalance them.
 For further technical details, please refer to our white paper.

 Balancer pools charge a percentage of the input amount traded for each trade.
 The fee goes entirely to the Balancer Pool liquidity providers.

-Through our exchange front-end (available shortly)
+Through our Exchange front-end

-Directly through our smart Contracts on Ethereum mainnet
+Directly through our smart contracts on Ethereum Mainnet

-Through our pool manager front-end (available shortly)
+Through our Pool Manager front-end (available shortly)

-Directly through our smart Contracts on Ethereum mainnet
+Directly through our smart contracts on Ethereum Mainnet

 Please contact us if you have a portfolio worth more than 100,000 USD and need special assistance.